holatuwol/liferay-faster-deploy/github/README.rst

 Aside from that, currently, the script does the following:

-* specify reviewer by partial name
+* finds reviewer by partial name
-* rebase against upstream
+* rebases against upstream
+* generates patches to split changes across subrepositories if needed
+* runs the baseline task against changed modules (ignoring profiles)
-* run source formatter against your changes
+* runs source formatter against your changes (ignoring profiles)
-* run PMD against your changes
+* runs `pmd <https://pmd.github.io>`__ against all changed files (required by pull request tests)
-* open your web browser to the compare URL so you can create a pull request
+* opens a web browser to the GitHub compare URL so you can create a pull request